-- Must declare all medical conditions and needs on the Emergency Contact & Welfare Profile upon receipt of an offer to the School
+- Must declare all medical conditions and needs on the Emergency Contact & Welfare Profile upon receipt of an offer to the school

-- Must liaise with the School to develop and agree an Individual Healthcare Plan prior to admission
+- Must liaise with the school to develop and agree an Individual Healthcare Plan prior to admission

-- Must update the School concerning any changes regarding their child's medical conditions/medication
+- Must update the school concerning any changes regarding their child's medical conditions/medication

 - Must contact the Welfare Office if their child with food allergies requires an appropriate space to eat during break and lunch time

-If pupils feel unwell at school:
+If student feels unwell at school:

-If pupils feel unwell before school:
+If student feels unwell before school:

 Students should be kept at home if they are not well enough to attend school